fanyuandeng/TrackATruck/README.md

 # TrackATruck approach
 TrackATruck is an emission inventory approach of heavy-duty trucks (HDTs).
 This repository includes the validations of simulated opMode module in TrackATruck approach.
 More detail, see the article "".

-Author: Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu.
+Author: Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu< br >
-Maintainer: dfy18@mails.tsinghua.edu.cn
+Maintainer: dfy18@mails.tsinghua.edu.cn< br >
-License:  Apache License 2.0
+License:  Apache License 2.0< br >
 Encoding: UTF-8

 *NOTE: This repository is not a R packages.
 User should download and run the code in R environment.
 In addition, some R packages are needed, as shown in following imports.*